-Fish oil capsules come in a variety of forms; some are more palatable than others.
+Fish oil capsules come in a variety of forms, some of which are more palatable than others.
 Drinking milk is one possible way to mask the taste and reduce the fishy aftertaste.
+However, you will still likely have fish oil burps.
 No evidence available suggests that taking fish oil with milk is harmful, but it might cause digestive issues, particularly if you have a sensitivity to the lactose found in milk.
 If you want to take a fish oil supplement, consult your doctor first.

-Taking fish oil can cause digestive problems, according to the UMMC.
+Taking fish oil can cause digestive problems, according to Healthline.
 Depending on your particular digestive system, symptoms could be reduced or enhanced by taking fish oil with milk.
-In addition, if you suffer from an inability to digest lactose -- a sugar found in milk -- this could further add to digestive discomfort, including symptoms of abdominal bloating, gas and diarrhea.
+In addition, if you are unable to digest lactose — a sugar found in milk — this could further add to digestive discomfort, including symptoms of abdominal bloating, gas and diarrhea.
 Otherwise, unless you have a specific problem with either fish oil or milk, such as an allergy, taking the two together is not known to be harmful.

 Take fish oil with food to help in the digestive process and to reduce any fishy aftertaste.
-If you have digestive problems when taking fish oil by itself, buying a fish oil that is higher in EPA and DHA -- the types of omega-3s found in fish oils -- can help.
-These types of fish oils are purer than standard fish oils, which may contain more contaminants, leading to digestive issues and a bad aftertaste.
-UMMC suggests taking a time-release fish oil capsule, as that may be easier on the digestive system.
+If you have digestive problems when taking fish oil by itself, buying a fish oil that is higher in EPA and DHA — the types of omega-3s found in fish oils — can help.
+HealthLine suggests that these types of fish oils are purer than standard fish oils, which may contain more contaminants.
+Fish oil is also available in timed-release capsules, which could help reduce side effects.

 Read more: Best Time to Take Fish Oil